 Using the Caristix HL7 browser (in many ways analogous to our DICOM Standard Browser, but for HL7), look up the MSH segment for HL7v2.6.
 Then look up the Message Type field.
 Then look up the possible values for the Message Code component.

 Click on the “HL7 Messaging” tab on the left side of the Caristix HL7 tool.
 Create an account.
 Then upload the sample message from Exercise 2.
-Be sure the select the right version of the standard from the dropdown.
+Be sure to remove the hardwrapped line breaks and select the right version of the standard from the dropdown.
 Look up the same field you investigated in Exercise 3 using this tool.